proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 Memory Mapping Discovery and Memory Reservation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The allocation of large contiguous physical memory is done using the hugetlbfs kernel filesystem.
+The allocation of large contiguous physical memory is done using hugepages.
 The EAL provides an API to reserve named memory zones in this contiguous memory.
 The physical address of the reserved memory for that memory zone is also returned to the user by the memory zone reservation API.